nickderaj/Banking-App/README.md

 ## Usage Information

-This could be used to store transactional information for a group of people and make simple transfers between the accounts.
+This could be used to store transactional information for a group of people and make simple transfers between the accounts.<br>
+Using the accounts that have already been set up, use the following information to login: <br>
+username : js, password: 1111 <br>
+username: jd, password: 2222 <br>
+To make transfers between the accounts, input "js" or "jd" in the Transfer to field and then the amount. <br>
+The loan will be approved in a few seconds after clicking the request button, assuming it falls within the 'acceptable' amount. <br>
+To close the account, simply put the username and password information in again.

 ## Contribution Guidelines